-Hogsback Site will be managed as a low power broadcast translator, two-way radio, microwave, and cellular uses.
-The maximum power output for the Hogsback communications site is based on the maximum output allowed for two-way radio under the Federal Communications Commission's rules at Title 47, Code of Federal Regulations, Part 90.
+- 1. Little Sheep Mountain Site will be managed as a low-power non-broadcast, two-way radio, microwave, and cellular site.
+The maximum power output for the Little Sheep Mountain communications site is based on the maximum output allowed for two-way radio under the Federal Communications Commission's rules at Title 47, Code of Federal Regulations, Part 90.
 As of the 2003 regulation, that would be 500 watts ERP.
 Each use must operate at or below the power level authorized by their respective FCC license as long as it does not exceed the site limitation.
-This power limitation does not preclude existing and new uses from being designed, operated and maintained to meet other interference, noise floor, receive sensitivity, or RFR standards included in this plan.

-- 2. Future authorizations and additional uses must be designed to prevent degradation of the senior uses at this site. - 3.
+This power limitation does not preclude existing and new uses from being designed, operated and maintained to meet other interference, noise floor, receive sensitivity, or RFR standards included in this plan. - 2.
+Future authorizations and additional uses must be designed to prevent degradation of the senior uses at this site. - 3.
 The overall appearance of the site and the integrity of the natural environment will be improved through stringent maintenance requirements and selection of authorized paint colors. - 4.
 The site will be systematically developed to maximize the number of compatible uses while ensuring safety and protection of resources. - 5.
 New facilities will be developed only after appropriate site-specific NEPA analysis and coordination with current lease holders and users.